ronancpl/HeavenMS/docs/feature_list.md

 * Guild and Alliance system fully functional.
 * Beginners can create and join a "beginner-only" party (characters up to level 10).
 * Enhanced synchronization on Player Shops and Hired Merchants.
 Transactions made are instantly informed to the owner.
+* Game minirooms such as match cards and omok now has semi-functional password system.

 Cash & Items: